California Public Safety Power Shutoff Survival Guide

 If you have installed grid-tied solar without energy storage, you will lose power during an outage.
 Grid-tied solar arrays feed electricity to the grid, not your home.
 Adding as few as two PHI batteries to an existing solar installation will allow you to disconnect or ‘island’ from the grid during a blackout and continue to generate, store and use your own power until the utility service is restored.

 How much electricity do you want at your disposal when the grid goes down?
 Storage solutions are as diverse as the range of customers who need them.
-One homeowner might decide to create a residential storage system sized to provide power only for critical loads like the refrigerator, a home medical device, a computer, cell phone charging, lights and the HVAC system, while another could desire a large battery bank sized to support a home’s entire utility load.
+As a homeowner, you might decide to create a residential energy storage system sized to provide power only for critical loads like the refrigerator, a home medical device, a computer, cell phone charging, lights and the HVAC system, while another could decide to install a large PHI battery bank sized to support a home’s entire utility load.
+Yet another could decide to keep it simple and select a turn-key mobile energy storage solution to take with them in the event of an evacuation, like the ExprESS or Genny Emergency Kits.
+These turn-key solutions are also ideal for people who rent homes, condominiums or apartments.

 *Initial installation by a licensed C10 or C46 electrician required